- Sat 02 September 2023

 This stage starts from the app-pre stage and it installs all remaining dependencies using poetry.
 It looks like the app stage, but with a few changes:

-4. We seal the stage by switching to the user that we created earlier.
-This user has sudo access.
+sudoersfile.
+This is not recommended for production. - We seal the stage by switching to the user that we created earlier.
+This user has

 # ---------------------------------------------------------------------------- #